CNBC Awards

 The core of this paradigm is connectivity.
 A network of sensors, drones, autonomous vehicles, and software platforms works in unison to collect, process, and act upon vast amounts of data.
 This allows farm managers to gain unprecedented insight into their operations, enabling them to respond proactively to challenges and opportunities.

-Smart farming, however, is the most comprehensive concept, encompassing both precision and digital farming to create a fully integrated ecosystem in which data from across the business is connected and used for holistic management and strategic decision-making, including operations across a modern cocoa plantation management landscape.
+Smart farming, however, is the most comprehensive concept, encompassing both precision and digital farming to create a fully integrated ecosystem in which data from across the business is connected and used for holistic management and strategic decision-making, including operations across a cocoa plantation in Malaysia.

 By providing real-time data and predictive analytics, smart farming empowers businesses to shift from a reactive to a proactive and predictive model.
 This capability enables better risk management, optimized planning, and a more stable supply chain, ultimately securing the enterprise’s long-term profitability and viability.